-We are now taking bookings for our 2018 planting season
+We are currently taking bookings for our 2019 planting season.

 - To protect existing habitat and plant future habitat for the Helmeted Honeyeater

 - To raise awareness about the plight of the Helmeted Honeyeater and enlist broad community support for the Recovery project.

 Min 2 hours to full day.
 Early bookings advised.

 - Junior citizen science activities – explore Helmeted Honeyeater habitat, binocular use, look at seeds and nests and other activities.

 - Discussion on Helmeted Honeyeater biology and conservation

 All Yellingbo excursions will commence at our Depot Shed facility, featuring bus parking, indoor/outdoor classrooms, toilets and kitchen.

 To see what kids get upto during these excursions let the kids from Berwick Lodge Primary School show you “How to plant a plant“.